 Table 1

-A system architect or technical manager should be able to integrate these privacy Services into a functional architecture, with specific mechanisms selected to implement these functions.
-In fact, a key purpose of the PMRM is to stimulate design and analysis of the specific functions - both manual and automated - that are needed to implement any set of privacy policies.
-In that sense, the PMRM is an analytic tool.
+A privacy engineer, system architect or technical manager must be able to define these privacy Services and Functions, and deliver them via procedural and technical Mechanisms.
+In fact, an important benefit of using the PMRM is to stimulate design and analysis of the specific Mechanisms - both manual and automated - that are needed to implement any set of privacy policies and Controls and their associated Services and Functions.
+In that sense, the PMRM can be a valuable tool for fostering privacy innovation.

-The PMRM identifies various system capabilities that are not typically described in privacy practices and principles.
-For example, a policy management (or “usage and control”) function is essential to manage the PI usage constraints established by a data subject information processor or by regulation, but such a function is not explicitly named in privacy principles/practices.
-Likewise, interfaces (and agents) are not explicit in the privacy principles/practices, but are necessary to represent other essential operational capabilities.
+The PMRM Services and Functions include important System and Business Process capabilities that are not described in privacy practices and principles.
+For example, functionality enabling the management of Privacy Policies and their associated Privacy Controls across integrated Systems is implied but not explicitly addressed in privacy principles.
+Likewise, interfaces and agency are not explicit in the privacy principles, but are necessary to make possible essential operational privacy capabilities.

-Such inferred capabilities are necessary if information systems are to be made “privacy configurable and compliant.”
-Without them, enforcing privacy policies in a distributed, fully automated environment will not be possible, and businesses, data subjects, and regulators will be burdened with inefficient and error-prone manual processing, inadequate privacy governance and compliance controls, and inadequate compliance reporting.
+Such inferred capabilities are necessary if information systems and associated Business Processes are to be made “privacy -configurable and compliant” and to ensure accountability.
+Without them, enforcing privacy policies in a distributed, fully automated environment will not be possible; businesses, data subjects, and regulators will be burdened with inefficient and error-prone manual processing, inadequate privacy governance, compliance controls and reporting.

 As used here,

-A “Service” is defined as a collection of related functions and mechanisms that operate for a specified purpose;
+Service is defined as a collection of related functions that operate for a specified purpose;

-An “Actor” is defined as a system-level, digital ‘proxy’ for either a (human) Participant or an (non-human) system-level process or other agent.
+Actor is defined as a human or a system-level, digital ‘proxy’ for either a (human) Participant, a (non-human) system-level process or other agent.

-The eight privacy Services defined are Agreement, Usage, Security, Validation, Certification, Enforcement, Interaction, and Access.
-Specific operational behavior of these Services is governed by the privacy policy and constraints that are configured in a particular implementation and jurisdictional context.
-These will be identified as part of the Use Case analysis.
-Practice with use cases has shown that the Services listed above can, together, operationally encompass any arbitrary set of privacy requirements.
+The eight privacy Services defined are Agreement, Usage, Validation, Certification, Enforcement, Security, Interaction, and Access. these Services represent collections of functionality which make possible the delivery of Privacy Control requirements.
+The Services are identified as part of the Use Case analysis.
+Practice with use cases has shown that the Services can, together, operationally encompass any arbitrary set of privacy Control requirements.

-The functions of one Service may invoke another Service.
-In other words, functions under one Service may “call” those under another Service (for example, pass information to a new function for subsequent action).
-In line with principles of Service-Oriented Architecture (SOA), the Services can thus interact in an arbitrary interconnected sequence to accomplish a privacy management task or set of privacy lifecycle requirements.
-Use cases will illustrate such interactions and their sequencing as the PMRM is used to solve a particular privacy problem.
-By examining and by solving multiple use cases, the PMRM can be tested for applicability and robustness.
+one Service and its Functions may interact with one or more other Services and their Functions.
+In other words, functions under one Service may “call” those under another Service (for example, “pass information to a new function for subsequent action”).
+In line with principles of Service-Oriented Architecture (SOA), the Services can interact in an arbitrary, interconnected sequence to accomplish a privacy management task or set of privacy lifecycle policy and Control requirements.
+Use cases will illustrate such interactions and their sequencing as the PMRM is used to instantiate a particular privacy Control.

 Table 2 below provides a description of each Service’s functionality and an informal definition of each Service: